-"We'll be lucky ter catch anythin' now, with the racket you three were makin'.
+"We'll be lucky ter catch anythin' now, with the racket you four were makin'.
 Right, we're changin' groups – Neville, you stay with me an' Hermione.
 Harry, you go with Edward, Fang, an' this idiot," Hagrid sighed.

 Edward and Harry nodded before they set off into the heart of the forest with Malfoy and Fang.
 Once they were a good distance away from Hagrid and the other two, Edward rounded on Malfoy and leveled his spear at him.

 "Now you listen to me, and you listen good, Malfoy," Edward snarled, pinning the blond boy to a tree.
 "You try to pull something like that again and I will clobber you and stick you with this spear, you understand me?"

 Malfoy's eyes went wide like tea saucers.